jbcoe/allocators/TALK.md

 ---

-## Allocating memory
+## Object creation and memory allocation

 We used `new` to allocate memory for the value in `dyn_optional` and `delete` to deallocate it.

-We want to use allocators to allocate and deallocate memory as they offer more control and flexibility.

-Allocators allow us to customize object creation and destruction, and memory allocation and deallocation.
+But what if we need finer control and more flexibility over memory allocation and deallocation, or object creation and destruction?

 ---

 ## Allocators

 _The basic purpose of an allocator is to provide a source of memory for a given type, and a place to return that memory to once it is no longer needed._

-<small>Bjarne Stroustrup, The C++ Programming Language, 4th Edition</small>
+– <small>Bjarne Stroustrup, The C++ Programming Language, 4th Edition</small>

 Allocators provide a more granular way to manage memory than `new` and `delete`.